aureumapes/srmp-public/README.md

 # srmp-public
 This is the code for the Slime Rancher MultiPlayer Mod (SRMP) by SatyPardus.

+You can join our discord here: https://discord.gg/Qp8SmuQ

+Check out the #srmp-github channel for collaboration!

 The user manual which includes information about compatability information, download and installation instructions and standard troubleshooting can be found [here](/manual.md).

 ## How to setup your development enviroment